Reactive-Network/reactive-smart-contract-demos/README.md

-# Reactive Contract Demos
+# Reactive Demos

 ## Overview

-This repository contains a collection of demo projects for Reactive Network — a blockchain designed for event-driven, cross-chain smart contract automation.
+This repository contains a collection of demo projects for Reactive Network, a blockchain designed for event-driven, cross-chain smart contract automation.
 Each demo in the [src/demos](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos) directory focuses on a specific automation pattern, with its own README, contracts, and deployment steps.
 The examples cover:

 * Core cross-chain event → callback flows
 * Time-based execution using CRON events
 * Cross-chain messaging integrations
 * DeFi automation such as stop-loss / take-profit orders on Uniswap V2
 * Automated liquidation protection on Aave
+* Leveraged looping on Aave
+* Automated prediction market payouts
+* Gasless cross-chain atomic swaps.

 All contracts are written in Solidity, and the repository uses the Foundry development framework for building, testing, and deployment.
 Together, these demos show how Reactive Contracts can replace manual monitoring and off-chain bots with deterministic, event-centric on-chain logic.